robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 # Describe the difference between a `cookie`, `sessionStorage`, and `localStorage`
 All of them are key-value storage mechanisms on the client side.
 They are only able to store values as strings.
 ## cookie
 Set on the client or by the server.
 The server can use the `Set-Cookie` header.
 It's possible to persist across browser sessions depending on whether the expiration on it is set.
 Cookies are automatically set with every request using the `Cookie` header.
 ## sessionStorage
+Set on the client.
+It lasts until the tab of the site for which it's set is closed.
 ## localStorage
+Set on the client.
+It lasts until cleared, and is persistent across browser sessions and is accessible from any window.
+It stays on the client.

+# Describe the difference between `<script>`, `<script async>`, and `<script defer>`
+-`<script>` HTML parsing is blocked, the script is fetched and executed immediately, HTML parsing resumes after the script is executed.
+-`<script async>` - The script will be fetched in parallel to HTML parsing and executed as soon as its available, potentially before HTML parsing is complete.
+Use `async` when the script is independent of any other scripts on the page, for example, analytics.
+-`<script defer>`- The script will be fetched in parallel to HTML parsing and executed when the page has finished parsing.
+If there are multiple of them, each deferred script is executed in the order they were encountered in the document.
+If a script relies on a fully-parsed DOM, the defer attribute will be useful in ensuring that the HTML is fully parsed before executing.